-Angat Dam is a concrete water reservoir embankment hydroelectric dam that supplies the Manila metropolitan area water.
-It was a part of the Angat-Ipo-La Mesa water system.
+Angat Dam is a concrete water reservoir embankment hydroelectric dam located in Bustos, Bulacan that also supplies the Manila metropolitan area with water.
+It is a part of the Angat-Ipo-La Mesa water system.
 The reservoir supplies about 90 percent of raw water requirements for Metro Manila through the facilities of the Metropolitan Waterworks and Sewerage System and it irrigates about 28,000 hectares of farmland in the provinces of Bulacan and Pampanga.
+Their main priority is to supply water for irrigation while supplying power to the Arayat Power Station.